Integralist/integralist.co.uk/content/posts/go-interfaces.md

 > Note: I appreciate the example is a bit silly because we could just update the code to support the new interface, but we have to imagine a world where your interface is provided as part of a public package that is consumed by lots of users.

 To solve this problem we need an intermediate interface.
-The following example demonstrates the process, but the steps are...
+The following example demonstrates the process.
+The steps are...

-1. add the method to your concrete type implementation
+1. define a new interface containing the new method
-2. define a new interface containing the new method
+2. add the method to the concrete type implementation
 3. document the new interface and ask your interface consumers to type assert for it

 ```
-package mainold
+package main

 import "fmt"